tengcharmaine/tp/docs/DeveloperGuide.md

 - find `John` returns contact with `name` of `John Doe` and corresponding `IC_NUMBER` of `T0123456A`
 - find `johndoe@mail.com` returns contact with `email` of `johndoe@mail.com` and corresponding `IC_NUMBER` of `T0123456A`

-### Update notes window during execution of `find` command
+### Update notes window during execution of commands

 **Potential Issues With Current Feature**

 Users have given us the feedback that our notes window on the right hand side of the split pane does not update with the use of other commands.
-For instance, if our notes panel currently already have `John`'s notes reflected on it, using the `addnote` command to add a note of another contact who is not `John` will not cause the notes panel to update accordingly. `John`'s notes will still exist on the notes panel despite the executing the `addnote` command to edit the note of another person.
+For instance, if our notes panel currently already have `John`'s notes reflected on it, using the `addnote` command to add a note of another contact who is not `John` will not cause the notes panel to update accordingly. `John`'s notes will still exist on the notes panel despite executing the `addnote` command to edit the note of another person.
 This could bring inconvenience to the user as users will not be able to view a contact's notes immediately upon using other commands.
 They would then have to go through the hassle of typing the `show` command to allow the new contact's note to be displayed on the notes panel.